Are you in the process of forming a limited liability company (LLC) but you don’t want to go the full DIY route?

 Every LLC in America is required to designate a registered agent, which is a person or business entity that receives important document deliveries (like service of process) from your state government, informs you of the receipt, then forwards the documents to you.
 This is so crucial because the state needs to have a reliable means of contacting your business at any time.

-CorpNet charges $149 per year for registered agent service, compared to $299 for LegalZoom.
+CorpNet charges $149 per year for registered agent service, compared to $299 for LegalZoom (or $249 for your first year if you add this service to your LLC formation order).
 Keep in mind that CorpNet’s more advanced formation packages do include a full year of registered agent service, whereas LegalZoom never includes this feature in any formation bundle.

 Ease of Use